labuladong/fucking-algorithm/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

 }
 ```

-This is just a middle order traversal.
-There should be no need to explain what it means for a BST middle order traversal.
+This is just a middle-order traversal.
+There should be no need to explain what is meant by a BST middle-order traversal.

-As you can see, the problem of hard level is not much difficulty, but also so regular.
+As you can see, with this framework in mind, even hard level problems don't offer much difficulty.
 Just write out the framework and add something to the corresponding position.
 That's the idea.

-For a person who understands binary trees, it won't take long to do exercises of a binary tree.
-So if you can't or are afraid of working out questions, you can start from the binary tree.
+For a person who understands binary trees, it won't take long to do binary tree exercises.
+So if you can't or are afraid of working out questions, you can start from the binary trees.
 The first 10 may be a little uncomfortable.
-If you do another 20 with the framework, you may have some understanding.
+If you do another 20 with the framework, you may gain some understanding.
 If you finish that, and then do any backtracking, dynamic programming or divide-and-conquer topic, you will find that **as long as recursion is involved, it's all a tree problem.**

 More examples: